 - Post-Purchase Experience: Improving the experience of the buyer

 - Loyalty Loop: Building shopper loyalty

-No matter your industry, you can use the looping digital marketing funnel for your business, due to its flexibility.
-You can also tailor the funnel to your specific needs, like by adding focus for the loyalty loop or an additional step before purchase.
+No matter your industry, you can use the looping Internet marketing funnel for your business due to its flexibility.
+You can also tailor the funnel to your specific needs, like adding focus for the loyalty loop or an additional step before purchase.